i5okie/redress/README.md

-Ruby on Rails
+The Guts
 -------------

-This application requires:

-- Ruby 2.2.1
+- Ruby 2.2.3
-- Rails 4.2.0
+- Rails 4.2.4
-- PostgreSQL 9.3+
+- PostgreSQL
+- Amazon S3 (expects by default, can be changed in configuration)
+- Mandrill (expects by default, can be changed in configuration)

 Getting Started
 ---------------
-- Make sure you have Ruby 2.2.1
+- Make sure you have Ruby 2.2.3
 - Clone git repo, or download .zip
 - run bin/bundle install
 - confirm database.yml settings
 - bin/rake db:setup
-- make note of default admin user/password created in console (or look in seeds.rb)
+- make note of default admin user/password created in console (or look in seeds.rb), for production this is set in .env
 - run bin/rails server
 - login and populate. (right now it's configured to upload to Amazon S3, so either change settings as needed or change it to local file storage)